Waterfalls Near Chennai – A Guide To Kone Falls or Kailasakona Falls

 2018 May update – Kone falls current status

-The road from Uttukottai to Kone falls is now re-laid and is in good condition.
+The road from Uttukottai to Kone Falls is now re-laid and is in good condition.
 I have visited Kone main falls and the small fall cum pond on the 20th of May, 2018.
 Water is there in both the falls.

 Comments